kishanrajasekhar/UCI_Places_To_Go/README.md

 # UCI_Places_To_Go

-Has a list of places to go from UCI, using Google Maps API
+The webpage displays a list of locations, which the user can click on.
+After clicking on the location, the map pans to that area.